Why Darjeeling Tea Is Called the Champagne of Teas

 On the other hand, Darjeeling tea producers have stuck firmly with the old ways.
 This means that it is still produced using the methods from 1845 (when it was produced first in the region).
 The laborious steps involved in Darjeeling need a greater set of experience and expertise, giving the manufacturers a higher degree of flexibility over the different variables that influence the chemistry of the leaves.
 These seemingly-minor chemical changes incorporate unique characteristics to each tea.

-Moonlight Monarchy Organic Darjeeling Black Tea First Flush-2021
+Spring Stunner Organic Darjeeling Black Tea First Flush-2022

 Spring Splendour Darjeeling Black Tea First Flush - 2021